thvu7163/SDA_2020_NCTU_HuongVu/vietnam_news_webscrap/readme.md

 Name of Quantlet : SDA_2020_NCTU_Vietnam.net web-scraping
 Published in :  SDA_2020_NCTU

-Description :  Running web-scraping on a very popular Vietnam news channel vietnam.net (only focus on Finance section of the page) and provide the wordcloud of the headlines
+Description :  Running simple web-scraping on a very popular Vietnam news channel vietnam.net (only focus on Finance section of the page) and provide the wordcloud of the headlines

 Keywords :
 - Web-scaping